MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 This is because the LLM is not trained to predict the next token with certainty, but to predict the next token with a certain probability. **The LLM is trained to predict not tokens as such, but the likelihood of tokens to occur next.** This is what we mean when we say that the LLM models the statistical relationships between tokens.

 For example, we said that GPT-4 uses a vocabulary of $100,277$ distinct tokens.
-GPT-4 would then output a probability distribution over these $100,277$ tokens, assigning a percentage likelihood to each token according to the LLMs view on how likely that token is to occur next in the pretraining dataset.
+GPT-4 would then output a probability distribution over these $100,277$ tokens, assigning a percentage likelihood, i.e. a probability, to each token according to the LLMs view on how likely that token is to occur next in the pretraining dataset.
 So, what actually happens is this:

 <center>
 	<img src="./img/next_token_sampling.png" style="width: auto; height: 300px;" />